Roasted golden beets are one of the most delicious vegetable side dishes. You'll roast the whole beets in a foil packet until tender.

 Close the foil around the beets and place them on a baking sheet or sheet pan.

-Bake the foil packets for 40 to 55 minutes, till fork tender.
-Depending on the size of the beets, this will vary.
+Bake the foil packets for 40 to 55 minutes, until fork tender.
+The time will vary depending on the size of the beets.

 If you are worried about the beets leaking, you can place a piece of parchment paper on the sheet pan.